 Let’s say you’ve hired a new employee.
 Are you going to pay them a salary, give them an office and staff, and then go back in a few years to see how they’re doing?
 What business could do that and function well?
 Not any I can think of — but that’s essentially what we taxpayers do after elections.

-I’ve always prided myself on voting in every election.
-But unfortunately we’ve been trained to believe that the only way to make our voices heard is through our votes.
+Unfortunately, we’ve been trained to believe that the only way to make our voices heard is through our votes.
 Voting is essential, but it’s the beginning of civic engagement, not the end.
-We have a lot more power than we realize.
+It may come as a surprise to some, but we have a lot more power than we realize.
 And it all comes down to advocacy.

-They're busy and often juggling big portfolios.
+Members of Congress are busy and they’re often juggling big portfolios.
 They don’t know everything, and neither do their staffs.
 That’s where you come in.

 As a RESULTS advocate, I’ve found great satisfaction in being thanked by a member of Congress for not only bringing an issue to their attention, but also proposing concrete solutions.
-Their staff actually appreciate all the background information I provide, because it helps them make more informed decisions on policies they might not have considered.
+Their staff actually appreciates all the background information I provide, because it helps them make more informed decisions on policies they might not have considered.
+They represent us, but they can’t know how best to do that unless we tell them.
+And I tell them — sometimes on a weekly, monthly, or even daily basis.
+That’s what advocacy is.

 Advocacy is also about building relationships, sometimes in creative ways.
 I once jumped up off my folding chair and joined a Fourth of July parade to walk with my senator, Tom Udall (D-NM), and talk about a foreign policy bill I was interested in.
 Another time, I ran into former Rep. Steve Pearce (R-NM) in the hallway on Capitol Hill and asked him to sign onto a bill while I took a selfie.
 His staff member offered to take a better picture and I got even more time to make my case.